 Our relationships should always be good for our mental health.
 Positive thoughts and happiness is always a welcome change in a relationship.
 The success or failure in a relationship is often dependent on the frequency and depth or the quality and nature of an interaction.
-You can get affected by either positively or negatively depending upon the nature of a relationship.
+You can get affected either positively or negatively depending upon the nature of a relationship.

-1_ You continuously second guess your thoughts and feelings:
+1. You continuously second guess your thoughts and feelings.

 It may be very normal for people to second guess thoughts and feelings in a relationship.
 However, this may not be normal for someone in a relationship to guess what is happening time and again.
-You cannot rationalize your behaviour all the time.
+You cannot rationalize your behavior all the time.

-2_ Making excuses about other’s behaviour:
+2. Making excuses about other’s behavior.

-3_ Deny the entire right to think and act:
+3. Deny the entire right to think and act.

 This is especially true for couples that have children.
 One of the spouses is completely disillusioned with the relationship and does not want to stir up the nest for the sake of kids.
 They just go on to bury their thoughts and emotions.

-4_ Unresolved anger or anxiety faced when interacting:
+4. Unresolved anger or anxiety faced when interacting.

-5_ Perennially trying to mend the fences in a unidirectional way:
+5. Perennially trying to mend the fences in a unidirectional way.

-A relationship is almost always a two way street and does not require efforts from one partner all the time.
-Despite all efforts if the partners are both not willing to work it out both ways, then change can be for a short period of time and behaviour seems to be unaltered for most of the time.
+A relationship is almost always a two-way street and does not require efforts from one partner all the time.
+Despite all efforts, if the partners are both not willing to work it out both ways, then change can be for a short period of time and behavior seems to be unaltered most of the time.

-6_ What goes around comes around:
+6. What goes around comes around.

 Looking towards other people for emotional strength and support rather than having each other is a recipe for mental agony in partners.

-8_ Lack of empathizers in your company:
+8. Lack of empathizers in your company.